Stacey Tiveron Fills a Gap in the Market with Steelyard

 Farah Merhi is a designer, stylist, social media influencer, and founder of Inspire Me Home Decor.
-In this episode, Farah touches on working with brands and offered the following words of wisdom: “Focus on your goals, objectives, and moving forward.
+Farah touches on working with brands and offers the following words of wisdom: “Focus on your goals, objectives, and moving forward.
 Don’t focus on what others are doing.”

 In Farah’s role, she has a team to help with Inspire Me Home Decor.
 While brands reach out to her on a regular basis, her team also finds brands that are a good fit to pitch projects to.
 The resulting collaborations can come in a couple of forms like licensing (creating your own designs through a brand) and sponsorships (endorsement and advertising for the brand).

 Rather than focusing on the size of your audience, Farah recommends being creative and unique.
-You following does matter ultimately, but if you don’t stand out initially, it won’t matter.
+Your following does matter ultimately, but if you don’t stand out initially, it won’t.
 Farah also suggests being transparent with your audience, being consistent with your personal brand, and partnering with brands that speak to your design aesthetic.